 Are there vaccine side effects?

-People may experience sore muscles and mild fever, especially after the second dose of the Pfizer and Moderna COVID-19 vaccines.
+People may experience sore muscles and mild fever, especially after the second and booster doses of the Pfizer and Moderna COVID-19 vaccines.
 These are not allergic reactions.
 Instead, these symptoms mean the body's immune system is working as it is supposed to after a vaccine.
-Some people plan for a day off to rest after their second dose, but many experience mild symptoms or no side effects at all.
+Some people plan for a day off to rest after their second and booster doses, but many experience mild symptoms or no side effects at all.

 What is in the vaccines?